An open procedure uses 1 large incision in the neck, chest, or belly. The diseased area is found and removed.

 Call Your Doctor

-Redness, swelling, pain, excess bleeding, or pus from the wound
+Redness, swelling, excess bleeding, or pus from the incisions

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.